MissVeronica/repository-content-for-UM/README.md

 5. <a href="https://github.com/MissVeronica/um-landing-page-for-email-links">“Activation” or “Reset password” links received via email failing</a>
 6. <a href="https://github.com/MissVeronica/UM-Role-is-changed-email">Additional custom email template for Role changes</a>
 7. <a href="https://github.com/MissVeronica/um-resend-welcome-emails">Resend Welcome emails</a>
+8. <a href="https://github.com/MissVeronica/um-resend-activation">Resend email activation email at attempt to login</a>

 ## Registration
 1. <a href="https://github.com/MissVeronica/UM-GDPR-Privacy-Policy-popup">Custom template for GDPR Privacy Policy popup</a>